+DAY 5

 Drive to Fish River Canyon for exploration of weird and wonderful rock formations.

-We leave for The Fish River Canyon, which is one of the most impressive natural sites in Southern Africa.
+Before departing our lodge, there is the option to take a guided canoe journey down the river (payable locally).We then leave for The Fish River Canyon, which is one of the most impressive natural sites in Southern Africa.
 With towering rock faces and deep ravines of up to 550m (making it the world's second largest canyon), we spend the morning driving to this geological wonderland, before heading into the canyon for the afternoon.
 Making our way, by vehicle, to one of the outstanding vantage points, we watch the dramatic change of colours as the sun plunges behind the canyon's rim.
 Approximate drive time: 4 hours.

+Meals: B L D

+Accommodation Lodge

+DAY 6

 The Namib Desert and the incredible dunes of Sossusvlei.

 Moving through the ever changing landscapes we make our long drive north to the edge of the Namib-Naukluft National Park, the second largest game park in Africa (after the Central Kalahari), with a total area of just under 50000 km2.
 Here we find the iconic sharp-ridged Sossusvlei Dunes of the Namib Desert.
 Argued to be the highest dunes in the world, their ever changing colours make for wonderful photographic opportunities from sunrise to sunset!
-We arrive at our beautiful campsite and discover the true meaning of being 'star-struck' under African desert skies.
+We arrive at our accommodation and have a swim to cool off and discover the true meaning of being 'star-struck' under African desert skies.
 Approximate drive time: 7-8 hours.

+Meals: B L D

+6

+Accommodation

+DAY 7

 Explore Sossusvlei and Dune 45 in the Namib Desert, visit the Sesriem Canyon.

 First thing this morning we have the opportunity to walk up Dune 45, it is absolutely stunning.
 Going down is a lot quicker and easier than going up!
 It also gives us a sense of scale and enormity as these dunes reach almost unbroken, from here to the Atlantic coast.
 Later we walk for around 3-4km to Dead Vlei (the place of the iconic Namibia photo).
-Time permitting we might be able to ascend the highest sand dune of the area - Big Daddy (325m).
+Time permitting we might be able to ascend the highest sand dune of the area - Big Daddy (approx. 325m..they change height with the winds).
 For those who do not want to walk, there are optional 4WD vehicles (operated on a shuttle service by the park and payable locally) that can drive you in to the bottom of the dunes.
 Walking in these dunes is a true experience and provides us with superb views up and down the Sesriem Canyon of the Tsauchab River.
 If we are lucky we may spot an ostrich or even a jackal.
 This afternoon we can visit the Sesriem Canyon, and it is a place of arid beauty.
 The dreamscape stretches from towering lunar rock formations through to a natural sphinx formation close to the canyon mouth.
-With ample time to catch the ever-changing colours of a Namib Desert sunset, we return to our camp site for a second night of desert skies.
+With ample time to catch the ever-changing colours of a Namib Desert sunset, we return to our accommodation for a second night of desert skies.

+Meals: B L D

-Drive to the laid back Atlantic coastal resort of Swakopmund.
+DAY 8 Drive to the laid back Atlantic coastal town of Swakopmund.
 Leaving our desert tracks behind, we head for the coastal resort of Swakopmund.
 Along the way we drive on an interesting salt road for the nearby salt mines and pass by Walvis Bay for a stop to look at the splendid flamboyance of flamingos.
 Cool breezes, palm-lined streets and an ambiance reminiscent of a small German village, Swakopmund offers a distinct and refreshing Namibian experience for us to explore on our free day tomorrow.
 Approximate drive time: 5 hours.
+Meals: B L